 At Grand Geneva, we want each and every visitor to have a great skiing and snowboarding experience, and ensuring you have all the information you need to make this a great time is key.
-Below we offer great tips and tricks to making sure your skiing and snowboarding experience is fun, easy, and most importantly safe!
+Below we offer great tips and tricks to make sure your skiing and snowboarding experience is fun, easy, and most importantly safe!

 Staying hydrated is critical to your success, as one burns calories while skiing/snowboarding.
-There are two options here: The Mountain Top, the Timber’s Grill, which is a cafeteria type restaurant and Leinenkugel’s sit down Bar & Grill.
+There are two options here: The Mountain Top, the Timber’s Grill, which is a cafeteria-type restaurant and Leinenkugel’s sit-down Bar & Grill.
 No food or beverages from the outside are permitted at the chalet, per Wisconsin Code.

 Instruction on any new sport is critical to success; skiing/snowboarding is no exception.
 Qualified instructors are eager to make your first time a great experience, teaching you proper techniques that will ensure your safety while having fun.
 They will take you to the appropriate slopes for each learning phase.
 Our ski and snowboard instructors enjoy teaching others their sport while sharing the responsibility code.